The Upright Breastfeeding Position

 - You would want his body to be gently pressed against yours.
 So this would be like a tummy-to-tummy cuddle position.

-- The baby sits straight up and feeds on the breast, which is on the same side that he is facing.
+- The baby sits straight up and feeds on the breast on the same side he is facing.

 - Support baby’s head with the arm on the same side that baby is feeding.
-Even though the head is supported, make sure they can tilt their head back to feed.
+Even though the head is supported, ensure they can tilt their head back to feed.

 - Let your little one lean forward towards your breast, allowing them to find the nipple.